jorisroovers/casa/README.md

 ### Automation Ideas
 - Cooking: If not watching TV & Music=NoPreset -> play music
 - Cooking: If watching TV and cooking active for 1 hour -> disable cooking
-- Away/Home Mode Nest => notification to slack (later auto-set)
-- Morning: Turn on office lights after 6AM -> mark as home/awake
-- Working after 6 AM => Working
-- Turn on/off outdoor lighting based on sun/sleeping
-- When light comes on in bedroom in the morning (automatically by sleep cycle), and home was sleeping during the week, automatically set scene wakeup week
-- WakeUp week: set house to home, set bathroom music on, turn on bathroom lights

 - When pausing music -> set music preset to NoMusic

+IN PROGRESS:

+- When turn off kitchen lights -> stop cooking
+- When bedroom light turns on during week -> activate wake-up scene
+- When stopping music in the bathroom in the morning -> start work day scene
+- When setting goodnight -> automatically set cooking back to false

+VALIDATED:

 ### Sensor ideas
 - Refactor monit-hass-sensors to custom-hass-sensors so we can do more than just monit sensors
 - Roofcam sensor (refactor monit-hass-sensors to be more generic)
-- Laptop sensors: e.g. track that Joris started working when laptop is on and connected to monitor
 - Car at home detect sensor based on image recognition
 - Door/window sensors
 - Upload/backups success sensor (based on Monit/other check)
 - Custom nest sensors based on python-nest, because current nest sensors in Hass aren't very good
 - Nest smoke detector checks integrated with sensu
+- Sensu influx integration
+- Sensu CPU metrics
+-

 ### HADashboard
 - HADashboard: Volume control